 Low Cost, High Value Museum Donor Wall

-The Motown Museum was looking for a very inexpensive way to recognize donors and allow for growth.
+The Motown Museum was looking for an inexpensive way to recognize donors and allow for growth.
 We proposed using large format prints mounted to Gatorboard and held in place with a simple metal bracket attached to the wall at the top and bottom.
 When it comes to donor wall ideas, this is one of our budget-friendly favorites.

 Contemporary Economical Donor Wall